 In the Shingon school a distinction is made between Mahāvairocana in the Garbhadhātu mandala and the Vajradhātu mandala, associated with the Mahāvairocana Sūtra and the Vajraśekhara Sūtra respectively.
 The seed syllable of the former is the simple short a, though sometimes it is elaborated as āṃḥ - the most elaborate form a can take.
 In the Vajradhatu mandala the seed syllable is vaṃ, also sometimes elabotared as vāṃḥ.

-a in Tibetan Uchen script.
+Tibetan Uchen script.

 Vairocana sits at the centre of the Mandala of the Five Jinas.
 He plays a very important role in Shingon Buddhism where he is known as Mahāhavairocana.
 There are a number of mantras associated with Vairocana.

 Tibetan - Uchen